Samuel Pandolfo: Legacy

 Upon his return to St. Cloud, Minnesota, in October 1926, Pandolfo was greeted by some 600 well-wishers and a band.
 He summed up the affair with his comment, "You don't meet a crook with a brass band."

 As for Judge Landis, he was appointed the first commissioner of baseball in November, 1920, following the "Black Sox Scandal".
 A commission of several members had originally been proposed, but Landis demanded that he be the sole representative, and that he be given lifetime tenure.
 He refused to relinquish his federal judgeship even after being censured and threatened with impeachment by the House Judiciary Committee, where the lone dissenting vote against censure was cast by Minnesota Representative Andrew Volstead, who was known for authoring the Volstead Act to enforce Prohibition.
 Landis resigned from the federal bench in 1922.

-Of the 737 Pan cars produced, only 5 are known to exist: three by private owners (two in Minnesota, including one displayed in the Stearns County Museum, and one in New York); one by the Pantowners Car Club in St. Cloud, MN; and one in the Antique Automobile Club of America (AACA) Museum in Hershey, PA.
+Of the 737 Pan cars produced, only 5 are known to exist: three by private owners (two in Minnesota, including one displayed in the Stearns County Museum, and one in New York); one by the Pantowners Car Club in St. Cloud, Minnesota; and one in the Antique Automobile Club of America (AACA) Museum in Hershey, Pennsylvania.

 Pandolfo suffered a stroke in December 1959 and died January 27, 1960, in Fairbanks, Alaska.

 The Pan Motor Company Office and Sheet Metal Works building on 33rd Avenue North, St. Cloud, Minnesota, still stands, and is listed on the National Register of Historic Places.